opnsense/docs/source/manual/how-tos/interface_wireless_internal.rst

 .. image:: images/interface_wireless_radius_4.png

-Next, swtich to the users menu and create s new user (for example for yourself).
+Next, switch to the users menu and create a new user (for example for yourself).
 The username and the password are used to authenticate later.
-The rest can stay at the default.
+The rest of the settings can be left on their defaults.

 Step 3 - Prepare WLAN